Queuecumber/m3l/README.md

 At a high level the project is using python with pytorch powering the machine-learning side.

-The number one goal of this project is to minimize the amoint of boilerplate and systems-level programming both inside the library itself and for end-users.
+The number one goal of this project is to minimize the amount of boilerplate and systems-level programming both inside the library itself and for end-users.
 It is often tricky to solve these engineering problems and there are high quality purpose built libraries for almost everything in python these days.
 This also makes the code smaller and therefore easily maintainable.
 If we develop something we need for the project and it seems like it isn't directly related, it should either be spun off into its own library or contributed to another project (see torchjpeg for an example of that).

 To that end, we are *prescribing* the following libraries (i.e., they are mandatory)